Menu

 Object-oriented design, patterns, and use of Unified Modeling Language (UML) in different programming languages that will enable students to build large packages and business applications.
 The course also covers Agile and Scrum methodologies.

-• Computer Database Management - Software
+• Computer Database Management - Hardware

 CISB 11 Computer Information Systems